First-Time Home Buyer Grants

 Through this program, you can receive a discount of 50 percent on a home's listed price in regions known as “revitalization areas.”
 Paying less than full price for a property is another form of a grant.
 You're being granted a sizable price reduction that you don't have to pay back.

 Use the program's website to search for properties available in your state.
-You must commit to living in the home for at least three years. https://www.hud.gov/program_offices/housing/sfh/reo/goodn/gnndabot
+You must commit to living in the home for at least three years.
+Go to https://www.hud.gov/program_offices/housing/sfh/reo/goodn/gnndabot for more information.

 --Veterans Administration Housing Grants for Disabled Veterans